noahbenson/phamt/README.md

 tests ensure that garbage collection is working correctly for deleted PHAMT components as well.

-### Written Features

-`THAMT` is written and works for some examples; though most examples produce segmentation faults somewhere in the operation.
-No tests are currently written for THAMT.
+`THAMT` is also written and is reasonably well tested overall.

 ### Goals